 Leaving Hong Kong but don’t have the means to take your larger home items with you?
 Here’s where to donate, sell or, if necessary, chuck your furniture before making the move.

-You’ve tied up all loose ends, in the process of closing your accounts and currently drowning in cardboard boxes (and quite possibly a few tears) – but what about all of your furniture?
+You’ve tied up all loose ends, closed the last of your accounts and currently drowning in cardboard boxes (and quite possibly a few tears) – but what about all of your furniture?
 Shipping your worldly possessions is not cheap, and although you’ve managed to cram your prized Coyote’s Sombrero into one of the boxes (the essentials) moving furniture and larger homeware isn’t looking like an option.

 Where to donate: